WHAT WE DO | Public Safety

 Public safety is a key tenet of the mission of the Court Services and Offender Supervision Agency (CSOSA).
 To uphold public safety and reduce recidivism, CSOSA relies on evidence-based practices to address the risks and challenges of the supervised population that are known to be associated with criminal behavior, such as anti-social attitudes and cognition, anti-social associations, low levels of achievement, the lack of pro-social leisure activities, family factors, and substance use.

 In keeping with research, CSOSA targets proportionately more resources to those supervised at the highest risk levels in order to have the maximum positive impact on public safety.
-The High Risk Containment Strategies Division of CSOSA’s Office of Community Supervision and Intervention Services provides coordinated, integrated heightened surveillance and intervention processes for supervisees at the highest risk to public safety.
-This Division enforces court ordered sanctions and imposes non-discretionary interventions and services that support containment, accountability, and stability, as appropriate.
+CSOSA’s Office of Community Supervision and Intervention Services provides heightened surveillance for supervisees at the highest risk to public safety.
+CSOSA’s Office of Behavioral Intervention provides intervention services to address the stabilization and criminogenic needs that impact an individual’s ability to succeed under supervision.
+These components work together to enforce court-ordered sanctions and impose non-discretionary interventions and services that support containment, accountability, and stability, as appropriate.

 Read our Strategic Plan to learn more about our assessments and targeted interventions.